bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 ### Placeholder Tables

-You can also render a full placeholder table with `b-placeholder-table`.
+You can also render a full placeholder table with `BPlaceholderTable`.

 <HighlightCard>
   <BPlaceholderTable />